coldwa.st

 The main kinds of API

 • Web APIs (the most talked-about) — one program talks to another over the network, usually over HTTP.
 When a weather app shows the forecast, it calls a weather service's web API.
-Most modern web APIs follow the REST style and exchange data as JSON.
+Most modern web APIs follow the REST style and exchange data as JSON (see REST vs GraphQL and gRPC vs REST for the main alternatives).

 • Library / framework APIs — the set of functions and types a code library exposes for you to call.
 When you use a date library, the functions it gives you are its API.